AnalystEric/Sales_Analysis_Pizza/README.md

 ![Screenshot 2023-08-20 at 17 39 34](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/3340f146-fc27-41b3-8136-b164be5dd780)

-### 13. What are the top 10 pizza orders, quantities, and revenue throughout the year?
+### 13. What are the top 10 annual pizza orders, quantities, and revenue?

 ![Screenshot 2023-08-21 at 19 19 18](https://github.com/AnalystEric/Sales_Analysis---Pizza/assets/127030648/a3093a91-6619-4da3-bb51-52680a395813)